 Much of the time, you’ll need to trap them, either killing them or relocating them.

 To help you in that endeavor we are bringing you a list of eight highly reliable raccoon traps you can use for the purpose, either purchasing them over the counter or making them yourself.

 Understanding the Raccoon Menace

-Using traps, be they lethal or non-lethal, is a skill set that is increasingly dying off these days.
+Using these bushcraft traps, be they lethal or non-lethal, is a skill set that is increasingly dying off these days.

 The successful setting of a trap, or rather setting a trap in a way that assures the successful capture of your target animal, requires creativity, patience, and most of all on insight into the behavior, reactions, and desires of your quarry.